 Pad Thai

-As much as I love making my stir-fry sauces, sometimes it makes sense to purchase good quality, ready-made sauces and pastes.
-Not only is it economical (saving you from buying specialty ingredients that end up half opened in the fridge), but they also have a beautiful depth of flavour.
-I am always on the hunt for the best tasting options on our supermarket shelves so I’ve made sure to link up the delicious paste I use for this quick and easy Pad Thai, the perfect dinner for busy weeknights.
-It is made with simple ingredients and with minimal effort.
+As much as I love making my own stir-fry sauces, sometimes it makes sense to purchase good-quality, ready-made sauces and pastes.
+Not only is it economical (saving you from buying all the different specialty ingredients required, which end up half-open, cluttering up the fridge), but these good sauces also tend to have a beautiful depth of flavour.
+I am always on the hunt for the best-tasting options on the supermarket shelves, so I’ve made sure to mention the delicious paste I use for this quick and easy Pad Thai, which is the perfect dinner for busy weeknights.
+It is made with simple ingredients and requires minimal effort.
 An added bonus is that any leftover vegetables can be used in this dinner, so nothing goes to waste!
 Broccoli, green beans, shredded carrot or shredded cabbage are all great additions.
-Skip the takeaway and enjoy the comfort of this classic in the comfort of your own home, with minimal effort!
+Skip the takeaway and enjoy the comfort of this classic in the comfort of your own home!

 Can Pad Thai be made ahead?

-Pad Thai is best cooked and served immediately but leftovers can be refrigerated for up to two days.
+Pad Thai is best cooked and served immediately but leftovers can be refrigerated for up to 2 days.
 The noodles will soften, but the results are equally delicious!

 How can I stop my rice noodles from going soggy?